SRombauts/UEPlasticPlugin/README.md

  - show history of a file
  - visual diff of a blueprint against depot or between previous versions of a file
  - Changelists in Unreal Engine 5: create, edit, move files, delete (no shelves yet)
- - One Files Per Actor (OFPA) status batching to execute only one operation for all files in all subfolders
+ - One Files Per Actor (OFPA) in Unreal Engine 5: status batching to execute only one operation for all files in all subfolders
  - initialize a new workspace to manage your UE4 Game Project.
  - make the initial commit with a custom message
  - create an appropriate ignore.conf file as part of initialization